 Baseband equipment performs the modulation-demodulation function along with the baseband processing and interfacing with the terrestrial tail or network.
 Control equipment is a complex system used for the antenna pointing by controlling the azimuth, elevation and polarization motors.
 Besides the manual antenna pointing control, antenna control unit device (ACU) usually provides sophisticated methods for satellite tracking.
 To perform satellite tracking, ACU takes as an input two reference signals, from which estimates in what direction the antenna has to be shifted.
-Input signals that ACU uses for satellite tracking are different mode signals in order to obtain the sum and difference radiation pattern [12].
-Typically, for circularly polarized signal, $TE{11}$ mode is used to obtain the sum pattern, while for the difference pattern the $TM{01}$ mode is used.
+Input signals that ACU uses for satellite tracking are different mode signals in order to obtain the sum and difference radiation pattern [11].
+Typically, for circularly polarized signal, TE{11} mode is used to obtain the sum pattern, while for the difference pattern the TM{01} mode is used.
 In order to receive both desired modes, a multi-mode feed system is designed to receive both modes and then effectively separate the modes using the mode filters, like resonant rings and waveguide system.
 Both modes, after the separation, are amplified, down-converted and guided to the ACU.
-Antenna control unit then combines both modes in a way that the maximum distance between the sum and difference pattern is obtained, providing the information of how much the antenna needs to be moved.
-As per the direction of movement, it is defined by the phase of the difference pattern.
+Antenna control unit then combines both modes in a way that the maximum ratio between the sum and difference pattern is obtained, looking for the minimum of TM{01} mode.
+That provides the information of how much the antenna needs to be moved.
+The direction of movement, it is defined by the phase between TE{11} and TM{01} mode.